dawoodxp97/Insta-Clone-2.0/README.md

 - Able to create Social Media Post.
 - Able to Like / Unlike each post.
 - Able to Comment the post.
+- Able to add the post to favorites.
+- Able to share the post.
 - Able to Follow / Unfollow users.
 - Able to view the profile of other users.
 - User Authentication (Signin / Signup) implemented using jsonwebtokens.
 - All CRUD Operations implemented.
 - Get Suggestions of users to Follow.
+- Search Users (testing mode)

 <br>